Business Analytics 101

 We are in the decade of data-driven business processes and new business models (e.g., sharing economy).
 Data is fueling the Insight Economy.
 Every industry is facing a similar trajectory: voluminous data from many sources in multi-structured formats are being aggregated, and the market leaders are creating value by asking bigger “data driven business process-centric” questions of that data in real time.

-Collect the data, analyze the data, use the data.
+Data as the platform is the mega-trend… more efficient ways to collect the data, analyze the data, use the data.
 Pattern detection, personalization, visualization, test-and-learn experimentation via rapid prototyping is the new norm.
 As part of that goal of finding better answers, deeper and clearer insights helps isolate trends which are invisible in a surface analysis, and the powers to experiment, to iterate quickly, and to explore are key in discovering those otherwise unnoticed elements.

 A whole new form of self-service consumer engagement enabled by analytics (discover, analyze, visualize, explore) is just starting to take shape.